 In 1988, McCulloch made the announcement that he was henceforth pursuing a solo career.
-While he completed the well-received Candleland, his band mates made the unexpected decision to carry on.
+While he completed the well-received Candleland, his bandmates made the unexpected decision to carry on without him.

-Just as they were beginning rehearsals, De Freitas was killed in a motorcycle accident.
+Just as they began rehearsals, De Freitas was killed in a motorcycle accident.
 The band struggled on, recruiting new drummer Damon Reece and adding road manager Jake Brockman on guitar/synthesizer.

-In 1992, they entered the next phase of Bunnymen history with Reverberation, but public expectations were not high and the critics unkind.
+In 1992, they entered the next phase of Bunnymen history with Reverberation, but public expectations were not high, and the critics were unkind.

 The Bunnymen Mark II broke up in the summer of the same year, with Pattinson going on to work with Terry Hall, while Sergeant conducted work on his ambient side project, B*O*M, and formed Glide.